Diamondbacks vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- The Orioles will send Cole Irvin (1-3) to the mound for his 12th start this season.

-- In 11 starts this season, he's earned a quality start in one of them.

-- Irvin will look to finish five or more innings for the fourth start in a row.
+- Bradish will look to finish five or more innings for the fourth start in a row.

-- He has made 19 appearances and finished six of them without allowing an earned run.
+- He has seven appearances with no earned runs allowed in 24 chances this season.

 |Opponent